grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexIngesterHasNotShippedBlocks

-This alert fires when a Cortex ingester is not uploading any block to the long-term storage.
+This alert fires when a Mimir ingester is not uploading any block to the long-term storage.
 An ingester is expected to upload a block to the storage every block range period (defaults to 2h) and if a longer time elapse since the last successful upload it means something is not working correctly.

 How to **investigate**: